 Sleeping Behavior Changes

 Cats who are not feeling well may sleep more than usual.
-There is of course the simple possibility that your cat is just lazy and/or overweight, but if a cat starts sleeping more than they used to you should schedule a visit to your veterinarian.
+There is, of course, the simple possibility that your cat is just lazy and/or overweight, but if a cat starts sleeping more than it used to, you should schedule a visit to your veterinarian.

 Grooming Behavior Changes

-Grooming is a natural thing cats do.
-They typically groom themselves and others when they are relaxed or feel as though their fur was somehow messed up.
-Cats that stop grooming or have a major decrease in self-grooming are often times ill and should be checked out by a veterinarian.
+Grooming is a natural cat activity.
+They typically groom themselves and others when they are relaxed or feel as though their fur is messy.
+Cats that stop grooming or have a major decrease in self-grooming may be ill and should be checked out by a veterinarian.

-Sometimes cats who are gaining weight are unable to reach certain areas on their body, therefore they are unable to groom themselves.
-This can be fixed by encouraging your cat to lose the extra weight with less food or a lower calorie diet.
+Sometimes cats who are gaining weight are unable to reach certain areas of their body, therefore they are unable to groom themselves.
+This can be fixed by helping your cat to lose the extra weight with less food or a lower calorie diet.

 Sore joints and muscles are also a contributing factor in grooming.
-Cats that have osteoarthritis or injuries may not be able to reach certain areas to groom that they used to be able to reach.
+Cats that have osteoarthritis or injuries may not be able to reach certain areas to groom that they were once able to reach.

 Vocalization Behavior Changes